superh2m/coding-challenge-gameloft/README.md

 ### Approach and architecture
 I choose to go with the [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) approach, and add a much better decoupling compared to a classic NodeJS app.
 A key concept of this architecture is therefore to put all the business logic in a single place called the domain (hexagon), which depends only on itself; this is the only way to ensure that the business logic is decoupled from technical layers.
 So all our graphQL resolvers and schemas are placed in the `src/domain/` directory.
-I also chose to use a NoSQL database to store data, with MongoDB, and to not use the server memory to present a more realistic application.
+I also chose to use a NoSQL database to store the data, with MongoDB, to present a more realistic application.